netket/netket/docs/api/api-experimental.md

 to fail, we provide the current implementation as-is, in the hope that some contributor might take up that work.

-The other experimental sampler is MetropolisSamplerPmap, which makes use of {ref}`jax.pmap` to use different GPUs/CPUs without having to use MPI.
+The other experimental sampler is MetropolisSamplerPmap, which makes use of {func}`jax.pmap` to use different GPUs/CPUs without having to use MPI.
 It should scale much better over several CPUs, but you have to start jax with a specific environment variable.